 A leaking tap is usually a sign that the washer is wearing out.
 This is one of those home repair jobs that most people can do themselves, but if you really don’t feel confident fixing a leaky tap, then call out a plumber or good handyman.

 Before investigating, be sure to turn off the water supply.
-Your sink or bath may have an isolator valve running to it (look for a unit on a pipe that has what looks like a slot-head screw in it and turn it until the line runs across the pipe), but if not use the stopcock to turn off the water.
+Your sink or bath may have an isolator valve running to it, but if not use the stopcock to turn off the water.
 You can then open up the tap and inspect the washer before replacing it.

 Fixing a leaking sink